jundalisay/sp/content/en/research/sarkar/katha/chapter-15.md

 He reminded me that I had intended to stay for a full month and it was only three days since I came and I was already talking of leaving.
 He enquired whether some emergency occurred?.

+{{< r a="Nagina" >}}
+Yes it was like that.
+Please pack quickly!
+{{< /r >}}

+{{< l a="Attendant" >}}
-I said, “Yes it was like that.
-Please pack quickly!”The attendant said, "Sir, you have a hundred restrictions on your food and on the way you will not get vegetables without onions and garlic.
+Sir, you have a hundred restrictions on your food and on the way you will not get vegetables without onions and garlic.
 I shall, therefore, see if there is some food fit for you in the hotel, so that you may take your food here.

-While you have your lunch I shall pack up your luggage”.
+While you have your lunch I shall pack up your luggage
+{{< /l >}}

 Thus saying he rushed and brought for me some chapatis and vegetables without onion or garlic.
 I started eating as if spell-bound and the attendant began to pack up my luggage.

 By the time I had finished eating, he had packed up my things and brought my hotel bill.
 I paid the bill and he ordered a taxi for me.

-Then I paid him a two rupees tip.
+Then I paid him a 2 rupees tip.

 He asked me whether I remembered everything I had brought and had I left anything behind?
 He was indeed very helpful.
 I had not even checked up what he had packed.

+{{< l a="Attendant" >}}
-Then he himself enquired.
-"Sir, there will not be any reservation with you, will it then be possible for you to board the train?
-If you like I shall got to the station with you and manage some berth for you, so that you may spend the journey in rest."
+Sir, there will not be any reservation with you, will it then be possible for you to board the train?
+If you like I shall got to the station with you and manage some berth for you, so that you may spend the journey in rest.
+{{< /l >}}

 I thought that perhaps, he was not satisfied with the tip and therefore wanted to go up to the station.
 I thought over the matter and decided that he would be a useful assistance at the station and therefore asked him to accompany me up to the station.

 At Delhi station as he took down my luggage he enquired about the class that I would travel.
 I replied that I would travel by Inter Class.
 He asked me to go and purchase the ticket while he would go to find some berth for me so that I could lie on it.